sweng-epfl/public/exercises/design-patterns-recap/practice/ex1/src/main/java/ex1/README.md

 The bank now wants to display these statistics on different kinds of `Screen` so that the bosses can monitor (e.g. your computer screen, the screen in the conference room, the screen in the cafeteria...).
 They also want these statistics to be shown on different kinds of `Phone` as well.

-Modify the code to accommodate these requirements by using a suitable design pattern.
+Modify the code to accommodate these requirements by using the Observer Design Pattern.